Mt. San Jacinto College: NSTEM Honors Society

-MSJC is also home to the Phi Sigma Alpha (ΦΣA) chapter of NSTEM Honors Society.
-Applicants must have a minimum 3.0 STEM GPA and at least a record of excellence in STEM coursework and engagement in STEM enrichment activities.
+MSJC hosts the Phi Sigma Alpha (ΦΣΑ) Chapter of the National STEM Honor Society (NSTEM), a national organization that promotes excellence in science, technology, engineering, and mathematics among two-year college students.
+Membership eligibility requires a minimum 3.0 GPA in STEM-related coursework and demonstrated involvement in STEM enrichment activities such as research, competitions, or outreach.

 Mu Alpha Theta

 MSJC is also involved in Mu Alpha Theta (ΜΑΘ), the United States mathematics honor society for high school and two-year college students.